strawbees/learning-platform-gatsby/content/explorations/truss-bridge-problem-solving.md

 category: 'Exploration'
 ---

-In this exploration we’ll show how to scaffold situations for your students to develop and demonstrate problem solving with a Strawbees Truss Bridge!
+In this exploration, we’ll show how to scaffold situations for your students to develop and demonstrate problem solving with a Strawbees Truss Bridge!

 # Step 1: Problem presentation

 The problem is **how to build a bridge that connects two cardboard boxes separated by a specific distance**.
 You can give this distance in any metric system including in straw lengths.
 We suggest it to be around 3 and half *blue straws*.

 It’s also important to know how much weight the bridge can hold.
-Hanging heavy weight on straws can damage it and we recommend either making a cardboard platform or hanging the probe on connectors.
+Hanging a weight on straws can damage it and we recommend either making a cardboard platform or hanging the probe on connectors.

 Each of your students should receive enough material to complete the task.